arjunpatel96/GDS-Private/README.md

-# GDS
+# GDS Public

 Knowledge mining project for Lifelike.
-"Forked" from the enrichment project.
+"Forked" from SBRG/GDS including only the NW-arangodb branch.

 If you have just started working on the project, see the below sections for guidance on getting things set up.